 Two ‘breakthroughs’ were 1) a MICE grant of £300 from Headingley councillors to help with paint, etc, and 2) help from Helen Capocci of Burley who gave us new contact details for Virgin Media - and within about 15 minutes of that we had written permission.

 We were terribly excited by the quality and diversity of the designs but had little idea how it would ‘go’ working with a range of artists.
 That turned out to be an absolute delight.
 Without exception, they were a pleasure to work with – talented, good humoured and reliable.
 So there they then sat, in the cold and often dark/damp, painting their boxes for literally hours, attending to the tiniest details of their designs.
 Before they began any box, we ensured it was sanded down, washed and undercoated.
-Then in the evening, when their day’s work had dried, we would cover each box as protection from graffiti.
+Then in the evening, when their day’s work had dried, Paul Hudson and I would cover each box as protection from graffiti.
 Once the design was complete we could anti-graffiti it and relax.

 Passers-by were delighted and the artists received immense appreciation.
 Everything that could be done was finished by Christmas, and in February 2017, we had a Celebration at HEART where the designs were exhibited, and local residents invited.